 - Siena UpTown – Sabrina’s Cozy Apartment: This charming hillside apartment is where we stayed during our Siena visit, and it was absolutely perfect for our needs.
 If you’re traveling with a smaller family, you’ll fall in love with this quaint retreat perched up on the hill with an excellent location and incredibly friendly, helpful host in Sabrina.
 While it might feel a bit snug for a family of four, it’s ideal for three people or fewer who want an authentic Siena experience at an unbeatable price.

 - Palazzo Piccolomini: For families needing more space, Palazzo Piccolomini offers an exceptional alternative in Siena.
 This spacious property excels with its prime location, generous family-friendly layout featuring excellent sleeping arrangements for kids, and breathtaking views from a wonderfully quiet setting.
-Everything you’ll want to explore in Siena is easily walkable from this peaceful retreat, making it perfect for families who want room to spread out without sacrificing convenience.
+Everything you’ll want to explore in Siena is easily walkable from this peaceful retreat which makes it perfect for families who want room to spread out without sacrificing convenience.

 - Residenza d’Epoca ” Il Campo”: For an absolutely unbeatable location, Residenza d’Epoca “Il Campo” delivers the ultimate Siena experience.
 Imagine opening your window each morning to gaze directly onto Siena’s most famous square, with the iconic clock tower as your personal backdrop!
 This spacious, immaculately clean property combines prime positioning with a welcoming host who ensures your stay is memorable.
 While it comes at a higher price point, the premium is completely justified when you’re living right on the Piazza del Campo, one of the most beautiful squares in all of Italy.